FuelLabs/fuels-rs/docs/src/types/bech32.md

-# Bech32Address
+# Bech32

-`Bech32Address` enables the use of addresses in the bech32 format.
-It can be converted to an `Address` because they both hold the same data (public-key hash), only with different encodings.
+`Bech32` enables the use of addresses and contract ids in the bech32 format.
+It can easily be converted to, and from `Address` and `ContractId`.

-These are the main ways of creating a `Bech32Address`:
+These are the main ways of creating a `Bech32`:

 ```rust,ignore
 {{#include ../../../examples/types/src/lib.rs:bech32}}